appcircleio/appcircle-docusaurus/docs/publish-module/send-to-huawei.md

 ### Deleting Huawei Publish Profiles

 Either for freeing up space purposes or if you wish to not use the Publish module, you can delete your Publish Profile.
-Click on the three dot menu on the profile card:
+Click on the three-dot menu on the profile card:

 <Screenshot url='https://cdn.appcircle.io/docs/assets/publish-android-delete-profile.png' />

 #### Delete a Single Publish Version

-If you want to free up space but you don't want to lose your Publish profile, you can delete a submitted version from Android Publish module.
-Note that if the version is sent to the Huawei AppGallery, your version **will not be deleted **from Huawei AppGallery.
+If you want to free up space but don't want to lose your Publish profile, you can delete a submitted version from the Android Publish module.
+Note that if the version is sent to the Huawei AppGallery, your version **will not be deleted** from the Huawei AppGallery.

-Click on the three dot menu on the version, and click on the Delete
+Click on the three-dot menu on the version, and click on the Delete

 <Screenshot url='https://cdn.appcircle.io/docs/assets/publish-android-version-delete.png' />